alexyangjie/mcp-server-multi-fetch/README.md

 # Multi Fetch MCP Server

 This project is based on the [Fetch MCP Server](https://github.com/modelcontextprotocol/servers/tree/main/src/fetch) by Anthropic.
+This fork replaces direct HTTP fetching with the Firecrawl Python SDK.
+Set up your Firecrawl API key to enable web scraping via Firecrawl.

 A Model Context Protocol server that provides web content fetching capabilities.
 This server enables LLMs to retrieve and process content from web pages, converting HTML to markdown for easier consumption.